 Find out how to host a workshop at your institution or organization

 Most workshops are coordinated by local hosts.
 Find out if there is a workshop in your area or how to attend one.

 Data Carpentry is a volunteer effort.
 Find out how you can be an instructor, help develop content, or support us.

-| Massey University |
+| Singapore Management University Libraries |

-| University of Otago |
+| University of Strasbourg |